A heart transplant is when a diseased

 gradually.
 You should avoid activities involving lifting and

-- Once you feel fit and able, you may be able to start doing
+Once you feel fit and able, you can start doing things like

 Once you’ve recovered from surgery you

 should be able to return to a wide range of activities including

 driving, holidays and physical activity - some people are even able